ornuri17/parking-lot-project/README.md

 - 8GB gp3 root volume (Free Tier: 30GB total)
 - Elastic IP (Free when associated with running instance)

-## AWS Free Tier Usage

-This project is designed to run entirely within AWS Free Tier limits:

-- Uses t2.micro instance type (750 hours per month free)
-- Uses only basic monitoring (included in free tier)
-- Keeps EBS volume within free tier limits (30GB)
-- Uses free networking features
-- All IAM features are always free
-- Tagged all resources with "Environment = FreeTier" for tracking

-Note: Ensure you don't have other resources using your free tier allocation to avoid charges.

 ## Security Considerations

 - The application runs on port 3000 and listens on all network interfaces (0.0.0.0)